 Eligibility for Airman and Family Readiness Center (A&FRC) Assistance

-All Department of Defense personnel (active-duty, Guard, Reserve, APF and NAF civilians, retirees, widows) and their dependants.
+All Department of Defense personnel (active-duty, Guard, Reserve, APF and NAF civilians, retirees, widows) and their dependents.
 Receive reliable information, financial counseling, information and referral

-Credit report and free credit score for active-duty personnel and their spouse who believe their credit score may be low; assistance with credit report review, and assistance with contacting creditors, exploring payment arrangements, and disputing errors on their credit reports
+Free credit report, credit score and analysis for active-duty personnel and their spouse; assistance with credit report review, and assistance with contacting creditors, exploring payment arrangements, and disputing errors on their credit reports

 Lean how lenders view your credit report, and what you can do to get a better interest rate, how to shop for a loan

 A&FRC financial counselors can help you develop a plan of attack for paying off old debt and collections.
 If you're concerned about obtaining a Government Travel Card (GTC), security clearance, or just ready to get your credit in shape, get free and confidential* financial counseling.
 Call 509-247-2246 to set up an appointment or speak with a counselor over the phone.
 A&FRC staff members also refer to free, reputable, non-military resources for credit education and counseling.
 A partial listing is below:AnnualCreditReport.com

 The Federal Trade Commission (FTC) is the government agency over all financial services in the United States - everything from credit cards to banking to fraud.
-Go here
+Important resources include:

-- the FTC's easy-to-use web guide to getting, repairing, and maintaining credit.
+- Getting Credit - also repairing and maintaining credit.
 Learn more about identity theft, credit rights, scams, and what to do if your wallet or purse is stolen

 - Building a Better Credit Report - FAQs and complete overview of your rights under the Fair Credit Reporting Act, credit disputes, anti-discrimination laws, and fair lending laws